vszakats/hb/.github/CONTRIBUTING.md

     containing **both STDERR and STDOUT in one combined stream** (use `make > log.txt 2>&1`).
 Enable verbose mode using `HB_BUILD_VERBOSE=yes` and _do not_ enable multi-threaded (parallel) build.
-    Preferably, configure your tools to output English language messages.
+    Configure your tools to output English language messages using `HB_LANG=en` and `LANG=en_GB.UTF-8`.
     Complete log output is rarely necessary, but make sure to include the top of the output (lines starting with `!`) and the area where problematic behavior occurred _first_.
-Make sure to not only include a link failure or a make tool failure, as it's most of the time not enough information.
+Make sure to not only include a link failure or a make tool failure, as it's most often not enough information.
 Compress your log using zip if it is larger than 25 kB (use the extension `.zip`).
     With these, you have much better chance to get useful or any response.
 10. <a name="trbl-10"></a> Do not alter the directory layout and files in Harbour and 3rd party packages and tools (including C compilers).